LoretaE/Mortgages/README.md

-# Customers Age and District Impact on the Mortgage Amount
+# Customers Age and District Impact on the Mortgage Amount in Lithuania

 ### Project overview:

 The main results of the project:
-* Analysed and visualised customer's age group and district impact on the mortgage amount.
+* Analysed and visualised customer's age group and district impact on the maximum amount of mortgage.

 Data set obtained from [Registrų centras](https://www.registrucentras.lt/p/1561) with Creative Commons Attribution 4.0 ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.lt)) license.

 Data cleaning, missing data management, detecting and removing outliers were performed.

 ### Distribution of mortgages by age

 In all districts, the majority of contractual mortgages for clients aged 18-55 years ranged from €50,000 (€100,000)